 Overly introspective people can get so tangled up in the processes of sanctification that they are paralyzed.
 And Matthew seems to wrestle with that tendency.
 I am making a judgment call.
 He can decide if I am right or not.
 A lot of us are like that.

 So one last thing.
-You asked, “Do I need to pray and explain every anxiety I have or can I just trust him without signifying it with a prayer?”
-I hear what he is saying, because it says in Philippians 4:6, “Do not be anxious about anything.
-Let your requests be made known to God.”
+You asked, “Do I need to pray and explain every anxiety I have, or can I just trust him without signifying it with a prayer?”
+I hear what he is saying, because it says in Philippians 4:6, “Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.”
 And he is saying, “Do I have to do it with every anxiety all day long?”
 Well, it doesn’t say, Matthew.
 It doesn’t say, does it, how often to let your requests be made known.
 It just says, “Let them be made known.”

-Then don’t worry that over the next two hours you are not going to be saying to the Lord, “Help me,” because you are concentrating on your computer programming of whatever you are doing.
+And don’t worry that over the next two hours you are not going to be saying to the Lord, “Help me,” because you are concentrating on your computer programming or whatever you are doing.
 In other words, you don’t have to be asking for help consciously all day long.
-There is a rhythm of life in the Holy Spirit and he will guide you in what that rhythm is.
+There is a rhythm of life in the Holy Spirit, and he will guide you in what that rhythm is.